 For us, the summer months are actually one of the most affordable seasons of the year.
 We are already fairly frugal people, but there are many things that happen in the summer that make it even more affordable for us, such as better weather for fun outdoor activities and free festivals to attend.

-In today’s blog post, I am going to talk about different ways to save money this summer so that you can actually have fun this season without going into debt and/or spending more money than you're comfortable with.
+In today’s blog post, I am going to talk about different best ways to save money this summer so that you can actually have fun this season without going into debt and/or spending more money than you're comfortable with.